igorline/slither_wiki/Detector-Documentation.md

         return this.balance == 100 ether;
     }
 ```
-`Crowdsale` relies on `fund_reached` to know when to stop the sale of tokens. `Crowdsale` reaches 100 ether.
-Bob sends 0.1 ether.
-As a result, `fund_reached` is always false and the crowdsale never ends.
+`Crowdsale` relies on `fund_reached` to know when to stop the sale of tokens.
+`Crowdsale` reaches 100 Ether.
+Bob sends 0.1 Ether.
+As a result, `fund_reached` is always false and the `crowdsale` never ends.

 ### Recommendation
-Don't use strict equality to determine if an account has enough ethers or tokens.
+Don't use strict equality to determine if an account has enough Ether or tokens.

-## Contracts that lock ether
+## Contracts that lock Ether
 ### Configuration
 * Check: `locked-ether`
 * Severity: `Medium`
 * Confidence: `High`

 ### Description
-Contract with a `payable` function, but without a withdraw capacity.
+Contract with a `payable` function, but without a withdrawal capacity.

 ### Exploit Scenario: